sdmp/sdmp.github.io/docs/communication/index.md

 The resource request response is the exact, unmodified [resource](../resource/).

+### General node response

+There are potentially many cases where a node wishes to respond with additional or different data, e.g. with rate limiting information, or if a requested resource is unavailable.

+When this occurs, the node may respond with a resource response.
+These have the following additional properties on the `sdmp.communication` object.

+###### `sdmp.communication.response` *(object)*

+Indicates that the document is a node-to-node response, used for network traffic control or other internal information.

+###### `sdmp.communication.response.request` *(string, optional)*

+If the response is related to a request, this field is used to indicate which request this document is in response to.

+This is equivalent to the resource identifier of the request, that is, the [hash](../cryptography) of the YAML request encoded as lower cased hexadecimal.

+###### `sdmp.communication.response.status` *(integer, required)*

+A [status code](#response-status-codes), similar to HTTP status codes, which indicate the type of response.

+###### `sdmp.communication.response.description` *(string, optional)*

+A human readable description of the returned status.

+## Response status codes

+The SDMP specifies the meaning of the following status codes, which are similar to HTTP status codes.
+If you desire additional status codes for your application and want more widespread adoption, please make a request by [filing an "issue" on Github][newissue].

+* `400` **"Bad request"** - Used to indicate that a received communication document was not interpretable.
+The property `sdmp.communication.response.request` is *required* here.
+* `404` **"Not found"** - This status is used in all cases where a requested resource is unavailable or when the resource has been deleted.
+* `408` **"Request timeout"** - If no data has been received by a node within some reasonable time, it may transmit this status and then drop the connection.

 ## Journal update broadcast

 After a node publishes a new resource and updates it's [journal list](../journal/), it *may*